3 Responsible financing

 Opportunities and risks relating to business conduct vis-à-vis clients can be divided into an inside-out perspective and an outside-in perspective:

-• Outside-in: The impact of external factors on SZKB’s financing activities: SZKB’s financing activities are influenced by external ESG factors such as climate change, regulatory changes and societal trends.
+- Outside-in: The impact of external factors on SZKB’sfinancing activities: SZKB’s financing activities are influenced by external ESG factors such as climate change, regulatory changes and societal trends.
 Climatic risks, such as physical damage to assets or interruptions in supply chains, can affect the creditworthiness of borrowers and thus increase the risk of credit defaults.
 In addition, stricter legal requirements in areas such as environmental and social standards have a direct impact on the economic stability of client companies.

 For this reason, SZKB has defined «financing a sustainable property», «access to sustainable financial services» and «climate change» as key topics in the area of responsible financing1.

-• Development of financing products that foster and support sustainable behaviour.
+- Development of financing products that foster and support sustainable behaviour

-• Raising awareness among clients.
+- Raising awareness among clients

-• Raising awareness among employees.
+- Raising awareness among employees

-• Creation of incentives, such as favourable interest rates, to facilitate a decrease in emissions intensity.
+- Creation of incentives, such as favourable interest rates, to facilitate a decrease in emissions intensity

-• Support with the generational transfer of a property.
+- Support with the generational transfer of a property

 Due to its balance sheet volume and its contribution to business income, the lending business will play an important role in SZKB’s business model.
 The Bank focuses on business with private, commercial and corporate clients primarily in the Canton of Schwyz and neighbouring regions.
 Being the largest lender in the Canton, SZKB wields influence over the flow of funds through loans and investments.
 It therefore plays a key role in the sustainable development of the Schwyz economic region and assists private, commercial and corporate clients over generations.

-1 The key topic of «climate change» is covered in Chapter 5 Climate Report and is not addressed in this chapter.
+1The key topic of «climate change» and the related targets are covered in Chapter 5 Climate Report and are not addressed in this chapter.

 Management approach

-a sustainable mortgage portfolio
+A sustainable mortgage portfolio

-As the leading bank in the Canton of Schwyz for private and business clients, SZKB is primarily active in the mortgage business and concentrates on its market area.
+As the leading bank in the Canton of Schwyz for private and corporate clients, SZKB is primarily active in the mortgage business and concentrates on its market area.
 This includes the Canton of Schwyz and neighbouring regions in which SZKB possesses extensive market expertise.
 The regional allocation is based on the location of the property for mortgage insurance and the debtor’s domicile for all other types of insurance.
 The Schwyzer Kantonalbank Act limits the foreign assets of SZKB to a maximum of 5% of the balance sheet total.
 As a result of internal regulations, the financing business can account for a maximum of 0.5% of this.
 Mortgages are not granted to clients with covered properties outside Switzerland.
 Whenever a mortgage is granted, both affordability and the loan-to-value ratio are examined, including from a sustainable perspective.

 Sustainable loan portfolio

 SZKB manages the impact of responsible financing also through the credit products it offers and the established credit processes.
 To date, SZKB has not yet recorded any exclusions in internal documents or regulations in the lending sector.
-In future, it will complement established credit processes by incorporating sustainability aspects in the interests of the environment.
+In the future, it will complement established credit processes by incorporating sustainability aspects in the interests of the environment.

 Special sectors:

-• SZKB also provides financing for companies that produce renewable energy, specifically in the areas of district heating and hydropower.
-Furthermore, loans are provided to support smaller-scale solar power installations and energy-efficient renovations for private, commercial and corporate clients, as well as non-profit housing developers.
+- SZKB also provides financing for companies that produce renewable energy, specifically in the areas of district heating and hydropower.
+Furthermore, loans are provided to support smaller-scale solar power installations and energy- efficient renovations for private, commercial and corporate clients, as well as non-profit housing developers.
 SZKB also provides financing for hospitals, retirement and nursing homes and other social institutions and handles student loans granted by the Canton of Schwyz.

 Sustainable financing products